stevenvanrossem/un-orchestrator/orchestrator/README_COMPILE.md

 	$ export RTE_SDK=$DPDK_DIR
 	$ export RTE_TARGET=x86_64-ivshmem-linuxapp-gcc

-You can then build the un-orchestrator:
+You can then build the un-orchestrator and/or name resolver:

-	$ cd orchestrator
+	$ cd un-orchestrator

 	; Choose among possible compilation options
 	$ ccmake .

-The previous command allows you to select some configuration parameters for the un-orchestrator, such as the virtual switch used, which kind of execution environment(s) you want to enable, and more.
+The previous command allows you to select some configuration parameters for the un-orchestrator and name resolver, such as the virtual switch used, which kind of execution environment(s) you want to enable, and more.
+Please be sure that the option BUILD_ExternalProjects is OFF to avoid reinstalling the dependencies.
 When you're finished, exit from the `ccmake` interface by *generating the configuration files* (press 'c' and 'g') and type the following commands:

 	; Create makefile scripts based on the previously selected options
 	$ cmake .

-	; Compile and create the executable
+	; Compile and create the executables
 	$ make